Liz Truss resists calls for earlier tax plans assessment

 After a meeting between Ms Truss, Mr Kwarteng and the OBR on Friday morning, the government confirmed the rest of its economic plans would be published on 23 November, alongside an OBR forecast.

-The Treasury will receive the OBR's first draft on 7 October, but that won't be made public.
+The Treasury will receive the OBR's first draft on 7 October, but that will not be made public.

 Some of Ms Truss's own MPs have raised concerns about the timetable.